stbaehr/CSU-Tech-Ready-goes-local-24---SAP-HandsOn/student/quest1.md

 * Open a browser in Incognito Mode

-* Go to [ES5 Webgui](https://sapes5.sapdevcenter.com/sap/bc/gui/sap/its/webgui) to open the ES5 Webgui
+* Go to [(https://sapes5.sapdevcenter.com/sap/bc/gui/sap/its/webgui)] to open the ES5 Webgui
+ Sign in with user P2008276751 and password provided by your mentors.

 ![Sign In](../media/quest1/01-SignInDesigner.png)